 The right of the FIN-FSA to prohibit the acquisition of a qualifying holding in a supervised entity is provided for in sections 32a and 32b of the Act on the Financial Supervisory Authority (878/2008).
 The FIN-FSA has the right to restrict the exercise of rights based on shares and participations in certain situations specified in section 32 c of the aforementioned Act for a maximum of one year at a time.

-According to FIN-FSA Regulations and guidelines 9/2017, the FIN-FSA recommends compliance with the joint guideline of the European Supervisory Authorities (ESAs): “Joint Guidelines on the prudential assessment of acquisitions and increases of qualifying holdings in the financial sector (JC/GL/2016/01 EN)”.
+The FIN-FSA recommends compliance with the joint guideline of the European Supervisory Authorities (ESAs): “Joint Guidelines on the prudential assessment of acquisitions and increases of qualifying holdings in the financial sector (JC/GL/2016/01 EN)”.
 The objective of the guidelines is to specify clear and transparent procedures and criteria for the prudential assessment by the competent authorities of the proposed acquisition or increase of qualifying holdings in the financial sector.

 1 See also Government proposal 228/2021 and the proposed Act on the Provision of Crowdfunding Services.
 Chapter 3 of the proposed Act deals with the acquisition and disposal, and the prohibition thereof, of a significant holding or voting right.